kamstrup/fn/README.md

 * Seq of single element (see SingletOf(t))
 * EmptySeq impl. (currently just wraps an empty slice), but an empty struct{} would do even better
 * Look for allocating buffers of right size where we can
+* Can we do some clever allocations in fn.Into() when seed is nil?
 ```

 DONE